 ✥ ✥ ✥

-You want to best organize work to optimize the product’s ROI (Return on Investment).
-Scrum focuses a lot on how to organize work, and it’s obvious that “doing things right” contributes to a solid ROI.
-However, ROI may be even more closely linked to stakeholders and to “doing the right thing.”
+You want to best organize work to optimize the product’s value (Return on Investment, Net Present Value, etc.; see Value and ROI).
+Scrum focuses a lot on how to organize work, and it’s obvious that “doing things right” contributes to solid value.
+However, Value and ROI may relate even more strongly to stakeholders and to “doing the right thing.”

-More broadly, ROI is a result of adding value to stakeholders.
+More broadly, value comes from delivering something of worth to stakeholders.
 An enterprise has many stakeholders: customers, end users, stockholders, designers, architects, developers, and testers, each of whom contributes to an overall sense of value and stands to benefit from the ongoing creation of Product Increments.

 An ideal system increases value for all of the stakeholders, rather than benefiting one at the expense of the other.
 While everyone may have to give something (time, money, work), we want to achieve the paradox that everyone gets more than they give — or, at least as reduced to cynical terms, that everyone gets as much as they give.

 Create distinct specifications of changes and additions to the product, called Product Backlog Items (PBIs), that together form the Product Backlog.
-Each PBI describes something that the Developers can develop and deliver to add value to relevant stakeholders when Done.
+Each PBI describes something that the Developers can develop and deliver to add value to relevant stakeholders when Done (see Definition of Done).
 The most common stakeholder is the market, or its representative — the Product Owner.
 However, a PBI may describe work that reduces cost to the enterprise or reduces effort for the Development Team, or a tool that helps the Product Owner Team better do its work.
 A PBI can describe anything that has potential value to a stakeholder.

 A PBI should have a name or other designation that helps relevant stakeholders crisply recall what the deliverable encompasses.
-A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements that the Product Owner has made with the Developers, that should be written down to avoid being forgotten.
-A good PBI is annotated with development estimates provided by the Developers who are to implement it, as well as notes about the PBI’s contribution to ROI.
+A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements between the Product Owner and Developers, that they should write down to help them together remember.
+A good PBI has development estimates provided by the Development Team which is to implement it, as well as notes about its contribution to value.

 The PBI is the focal point of Scrum deliverables.
-The lifetime of a Scrum deliverable starts with the Vision, which is broken down into Sprint Goals that correspond to Product Increments.
-Those Product Increments are broken down into PBIs, which are the most granular unit of delivery in Scrum.
-A PBI is brought to a status of Ready, and drives the design of the solution described in the Developers’ work plan, the Sprint Backlog.
+The lifetime of a Scrum deliverable starts with the Vision, which the Product Owner breaks down into Sprint Goals that correspond to Product Increments.
+The Scrum Team breaks down those Product Increments into PBIs, which are the most granular unit of delivery in Scrum.
+The Product Owner, with support from the rest of the team, brings PBIs to a status of Ready (see Definition of Ready) — clearly specified, profitable, and worthy of development.
+The PBIs together drives the implementation of the solution described in the Developers’ work plan, the Sprint Backlog.
 PBIs that achieve the stature of Done are delivery-ready.

 ✥ ✥ ✥

 A PBI is usually one piece of a larger Product Increment, and the focus of the best PBIs is on a product solution that lies in the Product Vision rather than on the requirements behind that contribution to the increment.
-The requirements behind the deliverable will be discussed face-to-face as the Scrum Team makes the backlog Ready.
+The Scrum Team and the Product Owner discuss the requirements behind each deliverable face-to-face as they together make the backlog Ready.
 The team and other stakeholders can use user stories, story boards, interaction diagrams, user narratives, and whatever tools they choose to shape a Product Backlog Item, but these artifacts in general are not themselves effective PBIs.
 For example, there may be many user stories for a single deliverable, each from a different stakeholder, that expresses the need and motivation of that stakeholder with respect to that deliverable.
 Yet it is the deliverable, and not its facilities, that should stand as the unit of administration, estimation, and delivery in Scrum — and the PBI represents that deliverable.
 The Scrum Team discusses requirement details face-to-face as they build a Refined Product Backlog and as they prepare for the Sprint at hand in Sprint Planning.
 So a good PBI represents a set of requirements rather than being a mechanism to communicate requirements.
-That said, the PBI can serve as a home for details about scenarios, properties of size or weight or speed or time, that otherwise may be forgotten.
-And though a good Product Backlog Item lives in the solution space rather than in the problem space, it falls short of specifying how the solution will be implemented and delivered.
+That said, the PBI can serve as a home for details about scenarios, properties of size or weight or speed or time, that the team might forget: Development decisions have more detail than a group of people can retain in their heads for two weeks.
+And though a good Product Backlog Item lives in the solution space rather than in the problem space, it falls short of specifying how to implement and deploy the solution.
+That is up to the Development Team.

 While a PBI is a written artifact that appears on the Product Backlog, much of the information passed from the Product Owner to the Developers occurs verbally in Scrum planning events.
 A question-and-answer form of exchange, after an initial presentation by the Product Owner, is totally appropriate.
 A common pitfall is for the Product Owner to instead turn a PBI into a comprehensive document that developers can read to minimize the amount of interaction the Product Owner will need with the Developers.
 As a rule of thumb, PBIs should start lightweight and grow in detail and specificity as time progresses.
 The PBI may nonetheless carry detailed market information that will be important to realize the PBI (such as detailed response time requirements, or limitations on size or weight), because such information reflects a Product Owner or team decision on the nature of the deliverable.

-The team should give special attention to PBIs near the top of the Product Backlog, which will soon be developed.
-The Product Owner and Developers should discuss these to the point where Developers view them as Enabling Specifications.
+The team should give special attention to PBIs near the top of the Product Backlog, which will soon go into a Production Episode.
+The Product Owner and Developers should discuss these to the point where Development Team members view them as Enabling Specifications.

 Make sure that the PBIs reflect any and all business and development dependencies between the work tasks necessary to deliver them.
-For PBIs that depend on a particular calendar date (for example, to be started after taking delivery on some part that has been ordered with a promised delivery date) use Fixed-Date PBI.
+For PBIs that depend on a particular calendar date (for example, because they are awaiting delivery of a previously ordered part with a promised delivery date) use Fixed-Date PBI.

-PBIs that are broken down to about 10% of a Sprint delivery usually yield the best estimates; get to Small Items with approaches such as Granularity Gradient to avoid the waste of breaking down the entire backlog.
-The Development Team should estimate all PBIs (Pigs Estimate), with the best practice being Estimation Points.
+PBIs that are smaller than about 10% of a Sprint delivery usually yield the best estimates.
+Get to Small Items with approaches such as Granularity Gradient to avoid the waste of breaking down the entire backlog.
+The Development Team should estimate all PBIs (Pigs Estimate), with a best practice being Estimation Points.

-You can order PBIs on the basis of cost and ROI aspirations.
-Even with all other things being equal, changing the position of a PBI in the backlog can change its contribution to ROI, e.g., because of alignment to a season or to the market.
-You can order the Product Backlog either on the basis of the individual ROI estimates of relatively independent PBIs (High Value First) or on the basis of overall, long-term, integrative ROI.
+You can order PBIs on the basis of cost and value aspirations (for what value means here, see Value and ROI).
+Even with all other things being equal, changing the position of a PBI in the backlog can change its contribution to value, e.g., because of alignment to a season or to the market.
+You can order the Product Backlog either on the basis of the individual value estimates for relatively independent PBIs (as in High Value First) or on the basis of overall, long-term, integrative ROI.